 In 2011, the Russian Space Forces became the Russian Space Command, part of the Russian Aerospace Defense Forces.

-In 2015, Chinese space forces were reorganized and renamed as the People's Liberation Army Strategic Support Force Space Systems Department.
+In 2015, the Chinese People's Liberation Army space forces were reorganized and renamed as the People's Liberation Army Strategic Support Force Space Systems Department.

 In 2017, a bipartisan proposal in the U.S. Congress would have created a Space Corps.

-In 2019, the French President announced that the Joint Space Command would become the Space Command and the newest major command of the Air Force.
+In 2019, the French President Emmanuel Macron announced that the Joint Space Command would become the Space Command and the newest major command of the Air Force.

-On July 24, 2020, the French Air Force was renamed Air and Space Force.
+On 24 July 2020, the Air Force was renamed Air and Space Force.

-On September 11, 2020, the new logo for the French Air and Space Force was unveiled.
+On 11 September 2020, the new logo of the French Air and Space Force was unveiled.

-In April 2024, the space force element of the SSF became the People's Liberation Army Aerospace Force.
+In April 2024, the PLASSF was dissolved, and the space force element became the People's Liberation Army Aerospace Force.

 As of 2025, there are two independent space forces: the United States Space Force and China's People's Liberation Army Aerospace Force.